At Love Your Hood, we work to connect people to place and ultimately people to each other. And who do we love connecting most? Neighbors.

 I mean, we’re talking about a laundry list of challenges like at-risk youth, run-down housing, hunger, substance abuse, loneliness, divorce, violence, homelessness, and more.
 These aren’t “paper cut” kind of issues.
 These are real problems!

 If that wasn’t crazy enough, the mayor dropped a bomb saying, “the majority of the issues that our community is facing would be eliminated or drastically reduced if we could just figure out a way to become a community of great neighbors.”

 Think about that for a minute.

 What would happen if we spent time with the teenager whose parents weren’t home much because they’re working around the clock to make ends meet?
 What would happen if we brought food over to an elderly neighbor that had a hard time getting out much?
-What would happen if we XXX?
+What would happen if we befriended the new family on the block?
 Would it drastically change their lives?
 Could it give them hope?
 Could it make them feel loved?
+Welcome?
+Accepted?
 Maybe.